aghorui/jsoncrunch/doc/design.md

 ## Motivation and Purpose of Application

-The purpose of JsonTx is to create an easy to use tool for manipulation, presentation, data extraction and filtering of JSON Data that is convenient to use.
+The purpose of JsonCrunch is to create an easy to use tool for manipulation, presentation, data extraction and filtering of JSON Data that is convenient to use.